basher8488881/ADR-SALD/README.md

 conda env create -f environment.yaml \
 conda activate adr-sald
 # Data
 sample data is provided in the data folder.
-To change the data path, please go to this directory \
+To change the data path, please go to this directory <br/>
-cd ./code/confs \
+cd ./code/confs <br/>

-Open this file\
+Open this file <br/>

-recon.conf \
+recon.conf <br/>

 replace the "dataset_path" to a new file path